M-SuryaPrakash/made-tokens/README.md

 # made-tokens README

-This is the README for your extension "made-tokens".
-After writing up a brief description, we recommend including the following sections.
+This extension allows you to easily convert plain css values to made tokens with just a click.

 ## Features